-First, use a paper trimmer to cut apart all of the different picture cards.
+First, use a paper trimmer to cut apart all of the different journaling cards.
 Decide on which ones you want to use.
 My banner has 11 pennants total.
-It uses 4 small width cards (about 3″ wide), 6 medium width cards (about 4″ wide) and one large width card in the center (about 6″ wide).
+It uses 4 small cards (about 3″ wide), 6 medium cards (about 4″ wide) and one large card in the center (about 6″ wide).
+All of the cards were the same height, 4″ tall.

-As I mentioned above, all these picture cards were the same height (4 inches tall), just different widths.
-I cut background pieces of paper from my solid paper that measured the same width as each picture card I planned to use and 5.25″ in tall.
-I glued the picture cards to the solid card stock, leaving 1/2″ at the top and 3/4″ at the bottom.
+Next, cut background pieces of cardstock from my solid paper.
+I cut my background pieces the same width as each journaling card and 5.25″ in tall.
+Glue the journaling cards to the solid cardstock, leaving 1/2″ at the top and 3/4″ at the bottom.

-I cut a piece of star ribbon the width of each pennant and glued it to the bottom of the pennant.
+Decorate the bottom of each pennant with ribbon.
+Cut pieces of star ribbon the width of each pennant and glue it to the bottom.
 On the red paper, I used navy star ribbon; and on the blue paper, I used red star ribbon.

-To create the ribbon loops, I cut strips of ribbon that were 3″ long.
-For the my small width pennants, I just used a single layer of navy 3/8″ star ribbon.
-For the pennants that were wider, I layered my ribbons with a piece of red 3/8″ star ribbon over a 5/8″ piece of navy ribbon.
+Create ribbon loops to hang each pennant.
+Cut strips of ribbon that are 3″ long.
+For my small pennants, I just used a single layer of navy 3/8″ star ribbon.
+For my pennants that were wider, I layered my ribbons with a piece of red 3/8″ star ribbon over a 5/8″ piece of decorative navy ribbon.

-I marked a line in light pencil on the back of each pennant that was 1/2″ down from the top.
-I used this pencil mark to line up my ribbon loops.
-Using tacky glue, I glued the ribbon into loops going from the back of each pennant to the front.
+Marked a line in light pencil on the back of each pennant that is 1/2″ down from the top.
+Use this pencil mark to line up the ribbon loops.
+Using tacky glue, glue the ribbon into loops going from the back of each pennant to the front.
 I taped over the ribbon on the back of each pennant and also used little red clips to hold the ribbon while it dried since it didn’t want to stay on its own!

 The banner is finished!!
-I love the way it turned out and how the pretty paper is really the star of the banner.
+I love the way it turned out and how the journaling cards are really the star of the banner.
 Creating the ribbon loops took a little time – but I think they add a lot to the banner without taking away from the neat pictures on the paper.

 I love the idea of using these type of scrapbook pages that come with such fun pictures that are all coordinating to create a banner.
 This would work for just about any holiday or themed birthday if you find the right paper!

 I hope you enjoyed this banner tutorial.
-There are lots of different banner ideas here on my blog – you can find them here!
+There are lots of different banner ideas here on my blog!
+Visit the links below to check them out!